NTBOA Constitution & By-Laws

 - Fostering a high standard of ethics, while encouraging fair play and sportsmanship, by promoting closer cooperation and understanding among basketball officials, players, coaches, team physicians, trainers, school authorities, parents and other persons affiliated with the competing teams.

-- The elected officers of the Chapter will be President, Vice-President, and four representatives from the membership at large.
-They will be elected and will hold office as provided in these By Laws.
+- The elected officers of the Chapter’s Board will be President, Vice-President, and four Board Members from the membership at large.
+They will be elected and will hold office as provided in these By-Laws.

-- The Board of Directors will be comprised of the President, one Vice-President, the immediate Past President, and each of the four representatives at large.
+- The Board of Directors will be comprised of the President, one Vice-President, the immediate Past President, and each of the four board members at large.

 ARTICLE IV.
 ELECTION OF OFFICERS AND DIVISION REPRESENTATIVES

 - Election of the President and Vice-President will be conducted by secret ballot, by a majority of the Chapter membership present at the first meeting in the month of February in even numbered years for President, and odd numbered years for Vice President.
-Each officer will serve for a term of two years beginning April 1 of the election year to March 31 of the next numbered year or in the event of a resignation or other vacancy in office, until their successors are elected or appointed and take office in accordance with the By Laws.
-Of the four (4) Representatives elected, they will serve as follows: Two (2) Representatives will be elected on the odd numbered years and Two (2) Representatives on even numbered years as to avoid complete turnover of all Board of Directors positions in one calendar year.
+Each officer will serve for a term of two years beginning April 1 of the election year to March 31 of the next numbered year or in the event of a resignation or other vacancy in office, until their successors are elected or appointed and take office in accordance with the By-Laws.
+Of the four (4) Board Members at Large elected, they will serve as follows: Two (2) Members at Large will be elected on the odd numbered years and Two (2) Members at Large on even numbered years as to avoid complete turnover of all Board of Directors positions in one calendar year.

 - Terms will be limited to 2 terms per elected position.
 If so desired, a member can elect to run for separate office after term limits expire.

-- To be eligible for any office set out in these by Laws, a candidate either, elected or appointed, must be a member in good standing.
+- To be eligible for any office or as a division representative set out in these By-Laws, a candidate either, elected or appointed, must be a member in good standing.
 The Presidential and Vice-Presidential candidates must have been a Chapter member for a period of no less than 5 years.

 - Persons seeking election can only run for one office during any chapter held election.